wso2/open-mcp-auth-proxy/README.md

 #### Configure the Auth Proxy

-Create a configuration file config.yaml with the following parameters:
+Update the following parameters in `config.yaml`.

 ```yaml
 mcp_server_base_url: "http://localhost:8000"  # URL of your MCP server